We're finding you the best deal.

 |Sun Country Airlines||1|

-Vehicles arriving from I-5 North should take the San Diego Airport/Hawthorn Street Exit, carry on to N Harbor Drive and turn right, then Terminal 1 is 3.2 km ahead on the right and Terminal 2 is 0.4 km further on.
+Vehicles arriving from I-5 North should take the San Diego Airport / Hawthorn Street Exit.
+The carry on to N Harbor Drive before turning right.
+Terminal 1 is 3.2 km ahead on the right and Terminal 2 is 0.4 km further on.

-Cruising from I-5 Southbound, take the San Diego Airport/Sassafras St exit which takes you onto Kettner Boulevard, turn right at the Sassafras St traffic lights, turn left onto Pacific Highway at the traffic lights at the bottom of the hill, turn right onto Laurel St, take Laurel St to the next set of lights, then turn right onto N Harbor Drive.
+If coming from I-5 Southbound, take the San Diego Airport / Sassafras St exit.
+This takes you onto Kettner Boulevard.
+Turn right at the Sassafras St traffic lights, then turn left onto Pacific Highway.
+At the traffic lights at the bottom of the hill, turn right onto Laurel St. Take Laurel St to the next set of lights, then turn right onto N Harbor Drive.
 The terminals are 3.2 km ahead on your right.

 If you’re arriving from State Route 163 Southbound, exit at I-5 North and use the I-5 North directions described.